 Applications requiring highly smooth failover

-With the dedicated database proxy, you can build applications that can tolerate active and passive database failures in an imperceptible manner with no need to write complex failure processing code.
+With the dedicated database proxy, you can build applications that can tolerate active and passive database failures in an imperceptible manner without writing complex failure processing code.
 The dedicated database proxy will automatically route read traffic to new database instances while retaining the application connections.

 SELECT FOR UPDATEstatement.